 User stories are a simple, yet effective way to communicate how a user or customer employs a product.
 But writing user stories that help a team build great software can be challenging.
 The post shares five common user story mistakes and how to overcome them.

 The Product Canvas is a simple, yet powerful tool that helps you create a product with a great user experience and the right features.
-This post explains how you can create your initial Product Canvas using a collaborative workshop.
+This post explains how you can create your initial canvas using a collaborative workshop.

 This post explains how to write user stories at the right level of detail, and how to derive small, ready stories from big, coarse-grained epics.

-The Product Canvas is a simple, yet powerful agile tool that helps you create a product with a great user experience and the right features.
+This post introduces my Product Canvas, a simple but powerful tool that helps you create a product with a great user experience and the right features.
 It combines Agile and UX by complementing user stories with personas, storyboards, scenarios, design sketches and other UX artefacts.
 It’s designed to work with Scrum, Lean Startup, and Business Model Generation.
 The canvas supports Lean UX by combining user centred-design and agile techniques.

 Are you struggling with your product backlog?
-Then try Roman’s Product Backlog Board, a structured hierarchical product backlog that helps make sure you have ready items, capture non-functional requirements, and integrate your requirement models.
+Then try my Product Backlog Board, a structured hierarchical product backlog that helps make sure you have ready items, capture non-functional requirements, and integrate your requirement models.

 “Ready are you?
 What know you of ready?” says Yoda to Luke Skywalker in the Star Wars movie “The Empire Strikes Back”.
 Just as it’s important for Luke to understand what “ready” means, so is it for product owners.
 Luckily, you don’t have to become a Jedi to find out.
 Reading this post will be enough.